 Litter condition of the right depth and moisture level will be suitable for comfortable bedding and expressing natural behaviors (e.g., scratching, dust bathing, pecking), as applicable to the type of production/housing environment.
 In a protected environment system, the ground material often on top of the actual flooring is referred to as litter.
 In outdoor systems, the ground itself can be assessed as the "litter."
 Each type of production environment has unique challenges when it comes to litter where corrective interventions can be explored (e.g., flock management changes, litter type changes, or facility layout/equipment changes).
-Waterline management can also cause a litter quality issue to arise and challenge birds.
+Waterline management can also cause a litter quality issue to arise and challenge turkeys.

-LITTER QUALITY, AIR QUALITY, LEG CONDITION, BREAST SKIN CONDITION, AND FOOTPAD CONDITION ARE ALL

-CLOSELY CONNECTED AND ARE BEST USED AND ANALYZED TOGETHER.
-In layer-chicken environments, dry litter that can cause dust is more frequently observed than excess moisture.
+LITTER QUALITY, AIR QUALITY, LEG CONDITION, BREAST SKIN CONDITION, AND FOOTPAG CONDITION ARE ALL CLOSELY CONNECTED AND ARE BEST USED AND ANALYZED TOGETHER.
 Different production types and substrates will determine if excess moisture is more or less of a challenge.